gardener/gardener/docs/development/local_setup.md

 [...]
 ```

-This will start all minimally required components of a Kubernetes cluster (`etcd`, `kube-apiserver`, `kube-controller-manager`)
-and an `etcd` Instance for the `gardener-apiserver` as Docker containers.

 ℹ️ [Optional] If you want to develop the `SeedAuthorization` feature then you have to run `make ACTIVATE_SEEDAUTHORIZER=true local-garden-up`.
 However, please note that this forces you to start the `gardener-admission-controller` via `make start-admission-controller`.

 To tear down the local Garden cluster and remove the Docker containers, simply run: